Zelensky urges Trump to ‘not waste time’ and share ideas on ending war in Ukraine

 Mr Zelensky said if Mr Trump’s proposals including “how to tame part of our territory and how to give it to Putin, that is not a peace formula” or a “global idea of peace.”

-The former US president has boasted that he could end the Ukraine war in a matter of days or hours by facilitating negotiations between Mr Zelensky and Vladimir Putin.
+The former US president has boasted that he could end the Ukraine war in a matter of days or hours by facilitating negotiations between Mr Zelensky and Vladimir Putin and cutting some kind of deal.

 During a recent interview with NBC, Mr Trump said he was happy to hear that Mr Putin praised this outlook.